syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * new Date(1900, 01, 01)

-Sets the minimum date limit to show up on the Scheduler.
-Setting minDate with specific date value disallows the Scheduler to navigate beyond that date.
+Sets the minimum date limit to display on the Schedule.
+Setting minDate with specific date value disallows the Schedule to navigate beyond that date.

 #### Example

-To set the minimum date on the Scheduler,
+To set the minimum date on the Schedule,

 {% highlight html %}